aiWORKOUTgenerator/fitcopilot-theme/docs/storybook/story-standards.md

 When creating new stories:

 1. Create a `stories` directory within the component's directory
-2. Create a `ComponentName.stories.tsx` file
+2. Copy the template from `docs/templates/ComponentStory.template.tsx`
+3. Rename the file to `ComponentName.stories.tsx`
-3. Follow the standard story structure
+4. Follow the standard story structure
-4. Run Storybook to verify the stories appear correctly
+5. Run Storybook to verify the stories appear correctly

 ## Migration from Legacy Patterns